 While there’s lots to celebrate, like most things, not everything that has come of the emergence of nicotine salts is a good thing.
 There are definite disadvantages and some pretty serious caveats when considering their overall impact.

-• Less control and customization of the vaping experience: Nic salts also don’t offer you the control and ability to customize that you get with standard nicotine and the wider variety of hardware that it works in.
-Pods are pretty simple devices, you just plug them it to recharge and then either push a button or just inhale and the device turns on for you.
+• Less control and customization of the vaping experience with pod-style e-cigs: Nic salts also don’t offer you the control and ability to customize that you get with standard nicotine and the wider variety of hardware that it works in.
+Pods are pretty simple devices, you just plug them in to recharge and then either push a button or just inhale and the device turns on for you.
 While this simplicity is an advantage in some ways, it also takes away a lot of the control that vapers used to have that enabled them to customize their vaping experience.
 With more robust vape pens, you can tailor the device to your preferences for flavor intensity, cloud production, throat hit and even fine tune the desired temperature of the vapor.
 You can’t do that with a pod.
 Tinkering with rebuildable coils and adding custom made drip tips that express your personal style is part of the fun of vaping for some of us.
 Again, not possible when it comes to pods.

 • More plastic waste: Some nicotine salts comes in prepackaged pods which produce more waste.
 The pods are generally plastic and, as environmentalists like to say, plastic, like diamonds, is forever.
 Because of the high level of nicotine in nic salts which presents a greater danger of accidental ingestion, it’s not far fetched to think the FDA may someday soon mandate that all nic salts come in closed system pods, thus closing the door on e-liquid packaged in more environmentally friendly (and BPA-free) glass bottles.